promiserex/ibrd_financial_analysis/README.md

 ---

-## Data Cleaning Process
+## Data Cleaning Summary (SQL)

-The dataset was cleaned and prepared in **MySQL** before analysis.
+• Inspected the dataset and checked for duplicate records using key loan identifiers.
-Steps included:
+• Standardized column names for countries and guarantors for better consistency.

-1. Imported the dataset using the Table Data Import Wizard.
+• Cleaned country and guarantor labels (e.g., unified different versions of “Egypt”).
-2. Inspected table structure and column types using `SELECT` queries.
+• Corrected inconsistent loan status formatting.
-3. Checked for duplicate records using window functions.
+• Validated key financial and date fields for completeness.
-4. Checked and handled missing or NULL values.
+• Removed empty and unnecessary columns to streamline the dataset.
-5. Inspected text formats using `TRIM()`, `UPPER()`, and `REPLACE()` functions.
+• Checked for missing project IDs and disbursement dates.
-6. Validated data accuracy before visualizing in Power BI.
+• Finalized and reviewed the cleaned table for analysis readiness.

 ---